LeJit/Data-Curation-Final-Project/README.md

 ### Google Earth Engine

+An brief analysis of the _GEE_ data is provided in `earth_engine_test.py`.
+However, the execution of this file is optional and is not a prerequisite for running the main analysis in `combined_analysis.py`.

+Due to data sharing restrictions, we cannot save the clipped Google Earth Engine data to disk.

 ### Cecil Earth Datasets

 Since _Cecil_ caches dataset requests by a `Subscription ID` and `User Credentials`, the Cecil dataset requests are created in `cecil_datasets.py`, and the `Subscription` metadata for each dataset request is stored  in `data/processed/cecil.json`.

 ---